 Little did we know, there are wineries on the island of Santorini.
 We hadn’t initially planned to look for wineries but after tasting some delicious wine at a few restaurants, we were encouraged by the restaurant owners to visit the wineries.
 Surprisingly enough, the wineries weren’t extremely busy so we were able to talk with the owners and learn so much more about the varieties.
 The region doesn’t get very much rain but that’s what makes this wine so different from all the ones I’ve tasted before.

 The different beaches in Santorini were some of the most diverse but interesting that I’ve visited and there are plenty of beach “bars” scattered so that you can get a lounge and umbrella too.
 We saw a black sand beach and also a red sand beach.
 I had no idea!
 We stumbled upon them by randomly deciding to rent a car and drive around the island.
 This was all because Oia was far too crowded from about 11 am till 3 pm.
 Sometimes the best memories are from those that happen at the last minute and this is one of them.
 It didn’t hurt that we rented a red convertible so with the top back and the music blaring, we created our own memories.

-By the way, driving in Greece is NO joke.
+It is NO joke.
 You definitely need to be alert and comfortable with busy, small town roads.

 Witness the Sunset in Oia